brennerswenson/disaster-response/README.md

 # Disaster Response Pipeline Project

+#### A project from my Udacity Data Science Nanodegree.
+A machine learning pipeline implemented through a web app that classifies tweets to assist with disaster emergency response

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.